 When to Repot your Pothos Plant

 Ah, the eternal question: when should you give your beloved Pothos plant a new home?
 Well, it’s not rocket science, but it’s also not as simple as waiting for it to ask you for more space.
-Ideally, you should repot your Pothos plant when you notice its roots starting to poke out of the drainage holes, or when it’s been a year or two since its last repotting.
+Ideally, you should repot your Pothos plant when you notice its roots starting to poke out of the drainage holes3, or when it’s been a year or two since its last repotting.
 Don’t be fooled by its hardy nature – even the most low-maintenance plants like a bit of pampering every now and then.
 And trust me, your Pothos will thank you for giving it some extra legroom to stretch its roots and soak up more nutrients.
 Plus, it’ll be like moving to a bigger, better apartment – who wouldn’t want that?

 Pre-mixed Soil Options